ENCCS/python-for-hpc/content/cupy.md

 ...    'my_kernel')             # kernel name
 ```

-In the first line, the object instantiation is named `kernel`.
+In the first line, the object instantiation is named `my_kernel`.
 The next line has the variables to be used as input (x and y) and output (z).
 These variables can be typed with NumPy data types, as shown.
 The function code then follows.
 The last line states the kernel name,